Anerley: World War II

+1945 to present

+By the beginning of the 20th century, Anerley's heyday was over, with much of the grand Victorian houses being converted into flats.
+In the 1960s and 1970s housing estates were constructed on former bombs sites and "slum clearances" to ease the post-war housing shortages.
+In 1965, following a government report by Sir Edwin Herbert, the short-lived Penge Urban District Council was abolished and Anerley and Penge were incorporated into the new London Borough of Bromley.
+With the demise of local government Crystal Palace & Anerley became a ward in the London Borough of Bromley.

+Nowadays Anerley Town Hall is still in use as a community centre run by Crystal Palace Community Trust, the Anerley Arms is still serving beverages in a traditional saloon bar, and a segment of the Croydon Canal remains in Betts Park.
+The name Anerley is mainly applied to the district around the western half of the SE20 postcode in the proximity of Anerley railway station, to the north around Anerley Hill and Crystal Palace railway station in the SE19 postcode, and to the south as far as Birkbeck station (near the traditional Kent-Surrey boundary).
+The SE20 postcode district was officially named Anerley but covered Anerley, Penge and parts of Beckenham.

+In 2024 the Heart of Anerley obelisk was erected in Betts Park in advance of the bicentenary celebrations in 2027.
+In March 2025 a town sign featuring the symbol of a green man was erected on the Anerley Road.

 Transport

 Buses

 Anerley is served by London buses routes N3, 75, 157, 197, 249, 354, 358 432 and bus 356.
-The 432 now terminates at Anerley Bus stand, behind the railway station on Anerley Station Road.
+The 432 and 249 now terminate at Anerley Bus stand, behind the railway station on Anerley Station Road.

 Road

 Two A roads, the A213 and A214 pass through the area.
 During the late 1960s and 1970s the A214 was to be part of the London Ringways project.
 The A214 was to become Ringway 2 and it would have passed through much of Anerley, and have followed the railway line from Birkbeck station and travelled north.
 The construction of the A214 into the planned London Motorways network (much like the A2 or Hammersmith flyover London section today), would have seen a lot of destruction of property in Anerley and a great increase in noise pollution.
 After much consultation and Government dithering the various London Ringway projects were cancelled, including the A214 section.